MuchAdoNet/muchadonet.github.io/docs/data-mapping.md

     .QueryAsync<(Widget Widget, long NameLength)>();
 ```

-If the tuple has two or more multi-field types, all but the last must be terminated by a `null` record value whose name is `null`.
+If the tuple has two or more multi-field types, all but the last must be terminated by a `null` data record value whose field name is `null`, which is easily accomplished by using `null` in the `select` statement.

 ```csharp
 var lineage = await connector